cloudflare/cloudflare-docs/content/durable-objects/reference/in-memory-state.md

 To simulate eviction, use `state.blockConcurrencyWhile()`.
 Inside the callback, throw an exception.
 Throwing an exception causes the system to recreate the in-memory object, without affecting the durable storage.
 Uncaught exceptions inside the `state.blockConcurrencyWhile()` will break the actor.

 To help prevent deadlocks in your critical section, there is a 30s timeout on the callback passed into `state.blockConcurrencyWhile`.
-When this timeout is exceeded, your durable object will be reset.
-It is generally good practice to have your critical section in blockConcurrencyWhile be as brief as possible.
+When this timeout is exceeded, your Durable Object will be reset.
+It is generally good practice to have your critical section in `blockConcurrencyWhile()` be as brief as possible.